-Below are the consequence of a lack of digital framework and social web guidelines/policies if an initiative fails to take of.
+Below are the consequences of a lack of digital framework and social web guidelines/policies if an initiative fails to take off.

-- Employee will use social media, unofficially, to get work done, i.e. unofficial creating a fan page for recruitment
+- Employees will use social media, unofficially, to get work done, i.e. unofficial creating a fan page for recruitment

-- Employee will use social media to rant displeasure to their boss or organisation.
+- Employees will use social media to rant displeasure to their boss or organisation.

-- Employee will over share- confidential, proprietary and strategic information being shared by loyal, proud and over enthusiastic employee
+- The employee will over share- confidential, proprietary and strategic information being shared by loyal, proud and over-enthusiastic employee

 - There will be unregulated and unsecured use of cloud storage

-- There will be undefined and blur line between fun and work
+- There will be undefined and blur lines between fun and work

 - Employee misuse of marketing collaterals on social media